stephcole/Project-Wiki/Project-Overview.md

 - [Link to Discord Server](https://discord.gg/Y4Dxr9ZPNx)
 - Used for team communication, collaborative conversations, and screen shares
 - Best way to get ahold of instructors
+- When joining the Discord, you'll start on the #roles channel. ***Make sure to select your role before going forward as you will NOT have access to the rest of the server without it.***

 **Daily Stand-Up:**
 - Daily Stand-ups (11:00 am PST) **Required**